 The Bargen family moved from Richmond, B.C. to nearby Lynden, Washington and purchased a farm with considerable timber in Sumas, Washington.
 A small portable sawmill was the starting point and soon John and Ted were looking to broaden their enterprise.
 The owners’ shared dream of re-entering the door business began to take shape.

 Ted recalls the spring of 1978.
 “During the month of May, my dad and I along with some great helpers, were constructing our first building for Lynden Door.
 The framing of the building, which took place in May, included the assembly of twenty humongous homemade trusses to span the forty-four foot building.
 Sal Biondolillo, who was our first employee, helped build the foundation and then left with his family in a 1970 Chevy van for Florida.”
 (Sal later returned to a long career with Lynden Door and is now the Company Chaplain.)

 Ted continues, “The vision of making doors was still only a dream as we did construction work during the day and rebuilt used glue-spreaders and Wadkin double-end Tenoners at night.
 The only new machine to be part of this start-up plant was the lime green multi-rip saw, which arrived from Czechoslovakia.
 This eight thousand pound machine was delivered to Westside Building Supply on Front Street in Lynden, since we didn’t have a roof over anything until the end of June.”

 And so it was that John, together with his son Ted, 24 years old and newlywed, started a new door manufacturing plant in Lynden, Washington.
-The family has also been blessed with the founding of the nearby Cedar Springs Christian Retreat Center ministry in Sumas, Washington, a non-profit organization, as well as the most recent launch of the Technic Center, a training center built on site to prepare high school students for jobs specializing in woodworking and manufacturing.
+The family has also been blessed with the founding of the nearby Cedar Springs Christian Retreat Center ministry in Sumas, Washington, a non-profit organization, as well as the most recent launch of the Technic Center, a training center built on site to to prepare high school students for jobs specializing in woodworking and manufacturing.